fcjbispo/fbpyutils/DOC.md

 - `datetime`: Utility functions to manipulate date and time.
 - `debug`: Functions to support code debugging.
 - `file`: Functions to read and/or process files and directories on the operating system.
+- `logging`: Global logging system for the library.
 - `ofx`: Reads and processes OFX (Open Financial Exchange) files and data.
 - `string`: Several functions to manipulate and process strings and/or produce strings from any kind of data.
 - `xlsx`: Functions to read and MS Excel Spreadsheet files in xls or xlsx formats.